strapi/documentation/docs/developer-docs/latest/guides/unit-testing.md

 [Supertest](https://github.com/visionmedia/supertest) Super-agent driven library for testing node.js HTTP servers using a fluent API
 :::

-::: warning
+:::caution
-Please note that this guide will not work if you are on Windows using the SQLite database due to how windows locks the SQLite file
+Please note that this guide will not work if you are on Windows using the SQLite database due to how windows locks the SQLite file.
 :::

 ## Install test tools